Edit Blog Post

 off.
 I wondered what would have happened to him if I had not been alive and kicking at 3 in the morning.

 Justin already had a room booked at a pansion

-Back at the pansion I got a single room and slept from 9am until 3pm where I got my arse out and into the city of Salzburg - the birth place of Wolfgang Amadeus Mozart.
+at 7am I got a single room and slept like a baby until mid afternoon.
+Sleeping during the day for a traveller is a guilty affair so when I finally woke up I got my guilty arse out and into Salzburg - the birthplace of Wolfgang Amadeus Mozart.

-Salzburg is a charming city on a river, chock-cull of baroque churches and other buildings; it’s a tourist’s delight.
-It’s also incredibly clean, well organised
+charming city on a river, chock-full of baroque churches and other historic buildings.
+It’s also incredibly clean, well organised and very

 Austrian.
 It’s a tourist’s delight.

 Whilst out looking at all this like a proper tourist (very different to my straight backpacking) I ran into my travel companions "Kevin" and "Justin" in the street.
 We promptly popped into a cafe where I had a lovely coffee and a traditional Apple Strudel and then just wandered around the city, taking in a spooky graveyard and a myriad of beautiful baroque churches (one of which had the incongruous sight of a crusty